Analysis

 Is Cannabis Legal in Switzerland, Denmark & Scandinavia?
 2025 European Laws

-Cannabis is not fully legal in Switzerland, but the country has one of Europe’s most progressive CBD frameworks and is conducting a landmark adult-use pilot program in 2025.
+Cannabis is not fully legal in Switzerland, but the country has one of Europe’s most progressive CBD frameworks and is conducting landmark adult-use pilot trials that continue in 2026.
 Recreational marijuana remains prohibited under Swiss federal law, but possession of small amounts is decriminalized, and cannabis social club pilots are underway in Basel, Bern, Geneva, and Zurich.
 Compare the broader European picture in our France CBD guide and France THC limit guide.

 • CBD THC limit: Switzerland permits hemp and CBD products with total THC up to 1.0% — significantly more permissive than the EU’s 0.30% standard.